COMMON MYTHS FROM HISTORY EXPLODED

 Dick Turpin rode his horse Black Bess from London to York in 12 Hours

 Dick Turpin 1705-1739 did not own a horse called Black Bess nor did he make the famous ride.
-Far from being a heroic figure Turpin was actually a brutal robber.
+Far from being a heroic figure, Turpin was a brutal robber.

 When Britain adopted the Gregorian calendar in 1752 and 2 September was followed by 14 September there were riots and demands of 'give us back our 11 days!' because people thought their lives were being shortened by 11 days

-It is doubtful if these riots really took place although changing the calendar was certainly unpopular and some people continued to celebrate Christmas Day using the old calendar for long afterwards.
+It is doubtful if these riots really took place although changing the calendar was certainly unpopular and some people continued to celebrate Christmas Day using the old calendar for long afterward.

 Dr. Guillotin invented the Guillotine